-- 4. Payroll growth rate: In the amortization of the unfunded actuarial accrued liability, payroll is assumed to increase 3.00% for State Employees and 2.50% for Teachers per year.
-This increase rate is solely due to the effect of wage inflation on, with no allowance for future membership growth. - 5.
-Post-retirement Benefit Increase: Post-retirement benefit increases are assumed to be 2.15%, per annum, while the plan has a funding level that exceeds 80%; however, an interim COLA will be granted in four-year intervals while the COLA is suspended.
-The second such COLA will be applicable in Calendar Year 2021.
-As of June 30, 2020, it is assumed that the COLAs will be suspended through 2027 due to the current funding level of the plans.
-The actual amount of the COLA is determined based on 50% of the plan's five-year average investment rate of return minus 5.00% which will range from zero to 4.0%, and 50% of the lesser of 3% or last year's CPI-U increase for a total maximum increase of 3.50%. - B. Demographic Assumptions - 1.
-Post-termination mortality rates (non-disabled) - a.
-Male state employees: PUB-10 Median Table for Healthy General Employee Males, loaded by 115%, projected with Scale Ultimate MP16. - b.
-Female state employees: PUB-10 Median Table for Healthy General Employee Females, loaded by 111%, projected with Scale Ultimate MP16. - c.
-Male teachers: PUB-10 Median Table for Healthy Teacher Males, loaded by 108%, projected with Scale Ultimate MP16. - d.
-Female teachers: PUB-10 Median Table for Healthy Teacher Females, loaded by 115%, projected with Scale Ultimate MP16.
+- 4. Payroll growth rate: In the amortization of the unfunded actuarial accrued liability, payroll is assumed to increase 2.50% for State Employees and 2.00% for Teachers per year.
+This increase rate is solely due to the effect of wage inflation on, with no allowance for future membership growth.
+This value is less than the general wage inflation assumptions for each group based on the current demographics being expected to dampen overall payroll growth over the remaining years of the current amortization layers. - 5.
+Post-retirement Benefit Increase: Post-retirement benefit increases are assumed to be 2.10%, per annum while the plan has a funding level that exceeds 80%; however, an interim adjustment equal to 25% of the total increase will be granted while the plan remains less than 80% funded.
+In the original RIRSA legislation it was assumed that the benefit adjustments would be suspended until 2027 and all subsequent valuations have continued to reference this same timeframe.
+The actual amount of the COLA is determined based on 50% of the plan's five-year average investment rate of return minus 5.00% which will range from zero to 4.0%, and 50% of the lesser of 3% or last year's CPI-U increase for a total maximum increase of 3.50%.

+B. Demographic Assumptions

+- 1. Post-termination mortality rates (non-disabled) - a.
+Male state employees: PUB-10 Median Table for Healthy General Employee Males, loaded by 115%, projected with Scale MP2021 with immediate convergence. - b.
+Female state employees: PUB-10 Median Table for Healthy General Employee Females, loaded by 111%, projected with Scale MP2021 with immediate convergence. - c.
+Male teachers: PUB-10 Median Table for Healthy Teacher Males, loaded by 108%, projected with Scale MP2021 with immediate convergence. - d.
+Female teachers: PUB-10 Median Table for Healthy Teacher Females, loaded by 115%, projected with Scale MP2021 with immediate convergence.